 If your computer is not older than 5-6 years, then you should see the TPM 2.0 and secure boot features in the UEFI/BIOS.
 All the newer laptops and motherboards are equipped with trusted platform modules and UEFI.

-Open the BIOS menu and find the TPM option under the CPU configuration settings and enable the feature; if your CPU supports overclocking, then you will find this setting in overclocking profile.
+Open the BIOS menu, find the TPM option under the CPU configuration settings, and enable the feature; if your CPU supports overclocking, then you will find this setting in the overclocking profile.

 Secure boot can be enabled from the UEFI settings.

-1. Restart the PC and press “Del” key when you see the Asus/ROG logo.
+1. Restart the PC and press the “Del” key when you see the Asus/ROG logo.